 Apparently, in the world of My Pet Monster, a dog being the favorite to win a dog show is worthy of the front page.

 Lampshaded in The Great Muppet Caper.
 Kermit and Fozzie, playing reporters, spend the opening number surrounded by a balloon crash, a jailbreak, and general mayhem culminating in a daring daylight jewel robbery.
 This last, which sets off the plot of the movie, is the cover story in every major paper — except Kermit and Fozzie's, which runs the headline "Identical Twins Join Chronicle Staff".
 Their editor is furious not only because of the huge missed story, but because Kermit and Fozzie don't even look alike.
-That's because Fozzie had his hat on.
+That's because Fozzie had his hat off.

 S1m0ne had a radio broadcast version when the reporter said that things like the threat of nuclear destruction have all been overshadowed by the preparations for the Academy awards.